 Dino Di Durante's visual journey of Dante's Inferno started in 2007, with the idea of making a comic magazine.
 This idea expanded into a book of illustrations, and later to an animation film where most of the painting come to life in Dante's Hell Animated, which is available on DVD and VOD.
-These 72 unique pieces of art are also part of a two-hour long documentary , titled Inferno by Dante, featuring over 30 celebrities, professors and Dantologists (Dantisti) from both the United States and Italy, which premiered at the Cannes fim festival in May, 2018.
+His unique and extensive 72-piece collection gave life to Dante's Hell Animated (2D animation), as well as Dante's Hell a 108-minute feature hybrid film.
+The latter, featuring over 30 celebrities, professors and Dantologists (Dantisti) from both the United States and Italy, which will be released during the Cannes film festival in May, 2022.

 However, it wasn't what he wanted to do in the first place.
-So, he decided to produce a set of paintings to make a more meaningful, color rich, and accurate illustrations than were not available at that time.
+So, he decided to produce a collection of paintings to make a more meaningful interpretation of Inferno, as well as color rich, and accurate illustrations than were not available at that time.
 What he didn't know was how long it would really take.
 He thought that a few months would be enough, but he was far wrong.
 It took 9 years!
 Why so long?
 Because he didn't take into consideration that he's a perfectionist and would not bend for the best he could accomplish.

 Most paintings went through a painful process of over 100 versions, review after review.